 Protecting Assets and Child Custody in the Face of Deportation

-As millions of immigrant families face fear and uncertainty, Appleseed is updating its 2012 manual, “Protecting Assets and Child Custody in the Face of Deportation.”
+As millions of immigrant families face fear and uncertainty, Appleseed has updated our 2012 manual, “Protecting Assets and Child Custody in the Face of Deportation.”

 This one-of-a-kind resource is designed for immigrants and those who work with them; the host of attorneys, nurses, social workers, religious workers who are stepping up in challenging times.
 Appleseed’s Manual will help families develop plans in advance to deal with critical financial and family issues in the event of deportation, arrest and other family emergencies.

 Because times are so uncertain, and the demand for these updates is growing, we are publishing each chapter as we draft it.
 We will always post the most current version of each right here on our website and we’ve included the “version date” in the footer of the PDF file.

 Your support during this critical time will help us to translate, publish and distribute this manual and related resources to those who need it the most.
 If you find these tools valuable, consider making a donation using the link at the top right corner of this page.

 We are grateful for your interest, and for everything you do to help immigrants and refugees.
 Please let us know if there are other topics you’d like to see covered.

 We’re pleased to launch our 2017 version of this manual, now updated with new chapters and more current resources and available here in PDF format for free download.
 The chapters listed below will soon be updated to reflect our most recent edits and help you get to the content that your’e looking for.
 Stay tuned – we will post a Spanish version shortly and plan to release in several other languages.
 While much of this content is written for advocates and helpers, we will also be posting documents tailored more specifically to the needs of individuals and families affected.